-As reported by Huffington Post, well-known CNN political commentator and analyst, Angela Rye was subjected to a humiliating vaginal pat-down prior to boarding a regular flight from Detroit to New York.
+As reported by Huffington Post, well-known CNN political commentator and analyst, Angela Rye was subjected to a humiliating vaginal pat-down before boarding a regular flight from Detroit to New York.

 Rye believed she had been sexually assaulted.
 She reported the incident.
 Her solution?
-Better technological screening so as to remove the need for this potentially invasive pat down procedure.
+Better technological screening to remove the need for this potentially invasive pat down procedure.

 Morrissey thought this was sexual assault.
 The same officer proceeded to stick a finger in Morrissey’s rear cleavage, much to Morrissey’s dismay.
 This is another sexual assault according to Morrissey.
 Notwithstanding Morrissey’s complaint to TSA, after reviewing the tapes, the TSA alleged that proper procedures had been followed.

-Frankly I do not trust the 100% accuracy of these screening machines.
-Personally, I would prefer being groped and safe, than sorry and dead from an airplane explosion from a miniature bomb hidden in some person’s butt cleavage, that went undetected.
+Frankly, I do not trust the 100% accuracy of these screening machines.
+I would prefer being groped and safe, than sorry and dead from an airplane explosion from a miniature bomb hidden in some person’s butt cleavage, that went undetected.

 UPDATED OCTOBER 5, 2018